-Maryknoll Lay Missioners (MKLM) announces the appointment of Mr. Theodore (Ted) Miles as Executive Director.
-Ted assumes the role on December 1st, following the departure of Executive Director Sam Stanton, who will continue to work with MKLM in various roles.
-Ted comes to MKLM from Catholic Relief Services (CRS) where he worked for nearly 13 years, most recently serving as the Manager for Youth and Religious Education Engagement.
+Maryknoll Lay Missioners announces the appointment of Ted Miles as Executive Director.
+Ted assumes the role on December 1, following the departure of Executive Director Sam Stanton, who will continue to work with Maryknoll Lay Missioners in various roles.
+Ted comes to Maryknoll Lay Missioners from Catholic Relief Services (CRS), where he worked for nearly 13 years, most recently serving as the Manager for Youth and Religious Education Engagement.
 He holds a BA in Psychology from Loyola University in Baltimore and an MA in Psychology from Bucknell University.

-> Ted’s other responsibilities included representation to the Catholic Climate Covenant, an organization formed by the United States Conference of Catholic Bishops (USCCB) to help US Catholics respond to the Church’s call to care for creation and care for the poor.
+Ted’s other responsibilities included representation to the Catholic Climate Covenant, an organization formed by the United States Conference of Catholic Bishops (USCCB) to help US Catholics respond to the Church’s call to care for creation and care for the poor.
 Through his work, Ted hopes that young Catholics today can see these organizations – “as Good News, as inspirational church.”

 In The Beginning

 Firmly rooted in his focus on parish youth ministry, social ministry, Catholic high school education and faith formation, Ted has served this goal in every step of his career.
 A Catholic camp in the Adirondacks of New York, where he served on staff for five years, opened his heart to working with children and youth.
 It grew into a vocation through his work as a Jesuit Volunteer in education and youth ministry in Belize and Guatemala, Central America.
 His Jesuit volunteer experience also gave birth to a passion for and commitment to mission, Catholic social teaching and its call for long-term social justice.